Wuiania and its languages

 Open-mid /ė/ 〈ɛ〉 /ɔ/ 〈ö〉

 Any vowel may follow any other vowel; duplicate vowels are equivalent to long vowels.
-Wuianese phonotactics allow for up to 3 vowels in a syllable (triphthongs).
-These sequences' components can exhibit considerable allophony.
+Wuianese phonotactics allow for up to 3 vowels in a syllable; triphthongs' components can exhibit considerable allophony.
+If a polyphthong is stressed, the entire polyphthong bears the stress (there cannot be mixed stress across a polyphthong's vowels), and all of the vowel letters are marked with the diacritic.

 Finals: